CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

         `list`; see below)
     -   `file:FNAME`: the content of file FNAME (`str`, `dict` or `list`; see below)
+    -   `files`: a dict of output files with file names as keys and values as for `file:FNAME`.
+Both `files` and `file:FNAME` can be used, but each file must be specified only once.
     -   `transform-expected`: transformations to be applied to all expected output values (except `returncode`) before testing;
         the same options are supported as for `input: transform`